PROTECTING I.P. RIGHTS

 Staff that are bound by Non Disclosure Agreements would have to be vetted, prior to disclosure and Agreements kept in force and monitored, especially in relation to cool off periods.

 A package like this is more likely to offer comprehensive protections against passing off, patent or design infringements, and leaks or even industrial espionage, but such protection is expensive with ongoing costs attaching year on year.
-Nevertheless, such expense is justified.
+Nevertheless, such expense is justified to ensure quality and an income stream for ongoing R&D - as may benefit the customers.

 These protections would extend to those manufacturers cooperating with any development group to produce vehicles, together with service station operators and/or supply companies.
 This would have the effect of protecting jobs and ongoing employment for manufacturers and staff.
 Also ensuring that the quality of supply to customers was safeguarded, so that public confidence in branded products could be maintained.